adi12lc/Clothing-Similarity-Search/README.md

 The Clothing Similarity Search project utilizes NLP techniques to enable users to search for clothing items based on their descriptions.
 The system is designed to recommend clothing items from a dataset scraped from the Amazon website that are most similar to the user's input.

 The project follows the following steps:
-1. Web scraping: Data is collected by scraping clothing descriptions from the Amazon website and stored in Google cloud stoarge buckets.
-The data is restricted to a limited range of clothing categories.
+1. Web scraping: Data is collected by scraping clothing descriptions from the Amazon website and stored in Google BigQuery database.
+The data is restricted to a limited range of clothing categories and is regularly updated using BigQuery to ensure the latest information is available for the application.
 2. Similarity modeling: Sentence Transformers are used to convert clothing descriptions into numerical representations, enabling similarity comparisons.
 3. Recommendation: Based on the user's input description, the system recommends clothing items with similar descriptions.
 4. Deployment: The application is deployed on Google cloud run using Flask and Docker, making it accessible through the web.